hanabi/hanabi.github.io/misc/BGA.md

 <img src="../img/bga/bga_mode_on_hanabi_live.png" alt="The Hanabi Live Interface" height="450px" />

 All of the interface issues with BGA are fixed in the Hanabi Live interface: it is snappier, it conveys all the information you need to know, and allows you to move forward and backward through time with ease.

-Hanabi Live also got an update in September of 2018, giving players the ability to select a "Board Game Arena" option in the settings.
-Turning this on will orient the hands in a manner that BGA players will be familiar with.
-The screenshot above shows what the interface looks like with this option turned on.
-(Admittedly, not everything is exactly the same.
+(This new default UI was created in September 2018.)
+Admittedly, not everything is exactly the same as it is on BGA.
 As you can see, the discard pile is on the bottom-right-hand corner instead of the bottom-left-hand corner.
-With that said, the interface should be extremely easy to use overall.)
+With that said, the interface should be fairly easy to use.

 #### Reviewing